Support Page Content

-The new Art Sculpture Lab will further position Sacramento State as a creative hub for public art and the community.
+The new art building will further position Sacramento State as a creative hub for public art and the community.

 "This is a lovely park-like space.
 It should be filled with public art, and in an educational way, mapping that art so that folks have a sense of its history."

 Dean Sheree Meyer, College of Arts and Letters

 Explore public art across campus.
 Access the Sacramento State Public Art Map.